Sometimes going to sleep can seem boring. There's so much more you want to do.

 A major change in your life or daily routine can easily cause sleep problems.
 Changes

 like divorce, death,

-illness, or moving to a new
+illness, or moving to

-a blanket a relative made for you or a favorite stuffed animal.
+like a blanket a relative made for you or a favorite stuffed animal.

 It might take a while to feel better, so talk with your mom or dad about what's

 bothering you.
 Even if the problem can't be solved, just talking it out can help you

 If you feel too hot, too cold, hungry, or crowded, you won't get to sleep like